Long Beach Main Post Office

-The Long Beach Main Post Office is a post office building located on Long Beach Boulevard in downtown Long Beach, California.
+The Long Beach Main Post Office is a post office located on Long Beach Boulevard in downtown Long Beach, California.

 The Art Deco and PWA Moderne style building opened in 1934 and was added to the National Register of Historic Places (as U.S. Post Office-Long Beach Main) due to its architectural significance in 1985.
 It remains in operation as a post office.

 Description

 The structure was built from 1932 to 1934, out of large masonry blocks with terra cotta sheathing.
 The structure's most prominent feature is the central tower rising four-and-a-half stories from the street level.
 The building's design has been credited to Louis A. Simon and the Office of the Supervising Architect under James A. Wetmore.
 From 1933 to 1939, Simon was the head of the Office of the Supervising Architect, an agency of the United States Treasury Department that designed federal government buildings.

 The building's architectural style has been described as "Starved Classicism" and "PWA Moderne".
 One writer has referred to the building as "Post-Quake Moderne," due to the fact that the Moderne style of Art Deco architecture was prevalent as Long Beach was rebuilt after the 1933 Long Beach earthquake.
-In their book, "An architectural guidebook to Los Angeles," architectural historians David Gebhard and Robert Winter described the Long Beach Main Post Office as "PWA Moderne, accomplished with restrained and sophisticated taste."
+In their book, An architectural guidebook to Los Angeles, architectural historians David Gebhard and Robert Winter described the Long Beach Main Post Office as "PWA Moderne, accomplished with restrained and sophisticated taste."